helviojunior/sprayshark/README.md

       --log-scan-errors            Log scan errors (timeouts, DNS errors, etc.) to stderr (warning: can be verbose!)
   -p, --password string            Single password
   -P, --passwords string           File containing passwords
-      --save-content               Save content from network requests to the configured writers.
-WARNING: This flag has the potential to make your storage explode in size
-      --screenshot-format string   Format to save screenshots as.
-Valid formats are: jpeg, png (default "jpeg") --screenshot-fullpage        Do full-page screenshots, instead of just the viewport -s, --screenshot-path string     Path to store screenshots (default "./screenshots") --screenshot-skip-save       Do not save screenshots to the screenshot-path (useful together with --write-screenshots) --skip-html                  Don't include the first request's HTML response when writing results -t, --threads int                Number of concurrent threads (goroutines) to use (default 6) -T, --timeout int                Number of seconds before considering a page timed out (default 60) -u, --username string            Single username
+      --save-html                  Include the result request's HTML response when writing results --screenshot-format string   Format to save screenshots as.
+Valid formats are: jpeg, png (default "jpeg") --screenshot-fullpage        Do full-page screenshots, instead of just the viewport -s, --screenshot-path string     Path to store screenshots (default "./screenshots") --screenshot-skip-save       Do not save screenshots to the screenshot-path (useful together with --write-screenshots) -t, --threads int                Number of concurrent threads (goroutines) to use (default 6) -T, --timeout int                Number of seconds before considering a page timed out (default 60) -u, --username string            Single username
   -U, --usernames string           File containing usernames
-      --write-csv                  Write results as CSV (has limited columns) --write-csv-file string      The file to write CSV rows to (default "sprayshark.csv") --write-db                   Write results to a SQLite database
+      --write-all-screenshots      Store all result screenshots to filesystem storage --write-csv                  Write results as CSV (has limited columns) --write-csv-file string      The file to write CSV rows to (default "sprayshark.csv") --write-db                   Write results to a SQLite database